 The due date had come and gone.
 Anthony was frantic.
 I was so ashamed I’d got us into this.

 One day, having just left another pleading voicemail for Phoebe, I looked her up on Twitter.

 She was roasting me at the British Museum.

 Apparently on a daytrip with her kids, she was subtweeting the hell out of me for the amusement of her followers.

-Phoebe mentioned that I was a “pushy, entitled, money-hungry b*tch.”
+She said I was a “pushy, entitled, money-hungry bitch.”

 She said she shouldn’t have to deal with my insane demands during her family time.
 Didn’t I know she had children and they always, always came first?